kbase/search_api2/README.md

 * `-32602` - Invalid request params
 * `-32700` - JSON parsing error

+More useful details of the error will be found in the `message` and `data` properties in the response.

 ### <url>/legacy

 A JSON RPC 1.1 API that mimics the legacy Java server, [found here](https://github.com/kbase/KBaseSearchEngin://github.com/kbase/KBaseSearchEngine).
 Refer to the KBaseSearchEngine.spec KIDL file for the API.